NASA-AMMOS/timecraftjs/README.md

 ## Recompiling cspice.js

-`cspice.js` is the massive Javascript file resulting from the automatic porting via Emscripten.
-As such, if CSPICE updates, this file will need to be recompiled.
-The current version of cspice.js was created from the [Mac/OSX 64 Bit Toolkit](https://naif.jpl.nasa.gov/naif/toolkit_C_MacIntel_OSX_AppleC_64bit.html) on April 12, 2021 with version emscripten version 2.0.17.

-In order to recompile cspice.js, follow these steps:
+The files in `src/cspice/` are the massive Javascript files resulting from the automatic porting via Emscripten.
+As such, if CSPICE updates, these files will need to be recompiled.
+In order to recompile any of the JS CSPICE files, follow these steps:

+### Setting Up Emscripten

 1. Download relevant toolkit from [the NAIF website](https://naif.jpl.nasa.gov/naif/toolkit_C.html).
 1. Download [emsdk](https://github.com/emscripten-core/emsdk) to download and manage "emscripten" versions.
 1. Install the latest version of emscripten and source the emsdk environment variables from `emsdk_env.sh`.

+### CSPICE Full (asm_full.js)

+The current version was created from the [Mac/OSX 64 Bit Toolkit](https://naif.jpl.nasa.gov/naif/toolkit_C_MacIntel_OSX_AppleC_64bit.html) on April 12, 2021 with emscripten version 2.0.17.

-1. Unzip the CSpice source folder and put the contents into the `generation/cspice` folder.
+1. Unzip the CSPICE source folder and put the contents into the `generation/cspice-full` folder.
+1. Ensure the `LITE_BUILD` variable is set to `False` in `generation/generate-cspice.sh`.
 1. Run `generation/generate-cspice.sh` to generate the js library file in the folder.
+1. Move the newly generated `asm_full.js` file into the `src/cspice` folder.

+### CSPICE Lite (asm_lite.js)

+_INTERNAL ONLY_

+The modified lite version of the CSPICE used was dervied from the latest version of CSPICE on April 27, 2021 with emscripten version 2.0.17.
+The CSPICE lite code only provides modified `src/cspice` functions so necessary chronos functionality is copied from the latest public version.

+1. Unzip the latest CSPICE source folder (see above) and put the contents into the `generation/cspice-full` folder.
+1. Unzip the CSPICE lite source folder and put the contents into the `generation/cspice-lite` folder.
+1. Ensure the `LITE_BUILD` variable is set to `True` in `generation/generate-cspice.sh`.
+1. Run `generation/generate-cspice.sh` to generate the js library file in the folder.
-1. Move the newly generated `cspice.js` file into the `src/` folder.
+1. Move the newly generated `asm_lite.js` file into the `src/cspice` folder.

 ## License